kubermatic/operating-system-manager/README.md

 - Either use a [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) cluster or actual cluster and make sure that the correct context is loaded
 - Run `kubectl apply -f charts/crd` to install CRDs
 - Create relevant OperatingSystemProfile resources.
-Check [sample](./examples) for reference
+Check [sample](./examples) for reference.
 - Run `make build` to generate binary
 - Run `./_build/osm-controller` to start the controller